A man ordered a beer for $6.76. The hotel charged him $67,689

 "I am not a wealthy man," he said.
 "I could buy my car 10 times over with that amount."

-Malmaison told CNN they reached out to him to apologize and resolve the blunder.
+Malmaison told CNN it reached out to apologize and resolve the blunder.

-"We always benchmark our bar prices, and acknowledge this was a tad on the steep side," the hotel chain said in a statement to CNN.
+"We always benchmark our bar prices and acknowledge this was a tad on the steep side," the hotel chain said in a statement to CNN.
 "We hope we can invite Peter back for another drink soon.
 The next one is definitely on the house!"